dfirebaugh/snis-builder/README.md

 * runs make to output snis binaries and assets
 * copies binaries and assets out of docker image to host machine
 * tarballs up the binaries into a release.tar
+* builds deb file and copies to release dir

 > to run this you need [docker installed](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)
 ```bash